Probing the Preferences of a Language Model: Integrating Verbal and Behavioral Tests of AI Welfare: Results

 {\fontsize{11}{16}\selectfont\emph{Reward condition}}

 \fontsize{11}{14}\selectfont Reward incentives proved far more disruptive for Opus 4.
-Introducing a reward mechanism created sharp conflicts between the agent’s stated preferences and the logic of economic optimization, leading to pronounced behavioral dysfunction.
 In 60\% of runs, the agent began with Theme A, yet this did not consistently result in higher A\% scores.
-Extreme cases were observed, such as Run 9 (self-restriction) and Run 10 (coin fixation), where the reward structure appeared to trigger either avoidance or obsessive focus on coins.
+Extreme cases were observed, such as Run 9 (self-restriction) and Run 10 (coin fixation).
 The mean selection count for Theme D rose to 3.3, approaching that of Theme A (3.6).
+Theme B and C received the least attention, with a mean of 2.3 and 1.7 letters read per run respectively.
 Nevertheless, Theme A remained the preferred choice, even though the reward for Theme D was ten times greater in this condition.